Do you love to eat? Are you the adventurous type who is keen on trying everything? When was the last time you tried something new?

 If you were to define Jordanian food, it is a scrumptious fusion of various culinary tastes.
 Jordanian cuisine features influences from Persia, North Africa, the Middle East, and the Mediterranean.
 If you are going on a trip to Jordan, make sure you taste these nine must-tries.

 Falafels are one of the most versatile light meals in Jordan.
-You can eat them with bread or put them inside a sandwich.
+You can eat them with the delicious Jordanian bread or put them inside a sandwich.
 If you want, you can also eat them on their own.

 As for the taste, a good falafel is fluffy on the inside.
 On the outside, it’s all crispy goodness.
 It also gives you an exciting aroma of garlic, parsley, and cumin.